A unique mesocosm research facility to study enhanced silicate weathering processes by closely simulating natural conditions

 Technical specifications of tanks currently available:

-- Six tanks which have been running as experiments since 2013, fourteen more tanks will become available in 2020.
+- Six tanks have been running as experiments since 2013, fourteen more tanks are in preparation now (2021).

 - Each tank consists of two reservoirs and is filled with approx. 600 L in total.

 - Each tank replicates approx. 1 m2 of seafloor

 - Continuous monitoring of temperature and salinity is currently available, but will be expanded to include pH and oxygen.
 The platform is also open to any other sensors as needed.

 Sample analysis can be immediately carried out at the following laboratories: